hughperkins/tf-coriander/README.md

 ## News

+- May 2017:
+  - My employer [ASAPP](http://asapp.com) have given me use of a nice Mac Book Pro 4th Generation, complete with Radeon Pro 450 GPU :-)  I've started looking into getting tensorflow-cl to build/run on it.
+Actually, it already builds.
+Just some small(-ish?) teething problems with getting it to run.
+Watch this space, or post/subscribe into [Mac build doesnt run yet](https://github.com/hughperkins/tensorflow-cl/issues/30) issue
 - Dec 3:
   - BUILT A MAC WHEEL!!!
 This is entirely untested.
 But the wheel is here: https://s3.amazonaws.com/hughperkinstravis/cache/tensorflow-cl/travis/tensorflowpkg.tar.gz  (Simply untar it, and `pip install` it)
     - corresponding travis log is at https://travis-ci.org/hughperkins/tensorflow-cl/builds/180917138 and https://travis-ci.org/hughperkins/tensorflow-cl/builds/180410593